 Key Strategies for Workforce Transformation

 To lead meaningful change, workforce transformation must go beyond surface-level initiatives.
-These strategies help create real impact:
+These strategies create real impact as they help:

 1. Align Workforce Strategy with Business Goals